Heaven Is for Real (film): Plot

+The boy also speaks of incidents with people he never met or knew about: meeting a younger version of his great-grandfather who had died long before Colton was born (as Colton says dead people are young again when they're in heaven), an unborn sister he never knew about who had died in a miscarriage, and having met Jesus.

 Colton speaks about his experiences in Heaven, and Todd is faced with the dilemma of determining the legitimacy of his son's experience.
 Todd's wariness about discussing the situation erodes the confidence of the board members of his church, and he is contacted by several members of the media.

 When Todd is called by a radio station for an impromptu on-air interview, he invites them to attend his sermon the following Sunday.
 At church, he preaches about his son's experiences and reveals his support for him.

-Following the events at the church, Todd is doing research on the Internet and finds a story about a Lithuanian girl who had a similar experience.
-Her recall of Jesus was identical to that of Colton.
-Todd tries to speak to Colton further about the experience but he is interrupted by his wife revealing that she is pregnant with their third child.
+Following the events at the church, as Todd is doing research on the Internet, he finds a story about a Lithuanian girl who had a similar experience.
+Her recall of Jesus was similar to that of Colton.
+Todd tries to speak to Colton further about the experience, but he is interrupted by his wife revealing that she is pregnant with their third child.

 Photos of Colton and his family are shown in the present day.